 The True Advantage of CSS

 Despite CSS being around for a long, long time, there are still some myths around it.
-Reading Mike’s post on CSS evangelism again I couldn’t just very much relate to Mike’s concerns, I also felt reminded of what I’ve been… saying in a lot of talks and discussions: The advantages of CSS like to get misunderstood.
+Reading Mike’s post on CSS evangelism again I couldn’t only relate to Mike’s concerns, I also felt reminded of what I’ve been… saying in a lot of talks and discussions: The advantages of CSS tend to be misunderstood.

 The main advantage of CSS is that it allows to separate concerns; it makes documents and their presentation more maintainable.
 End of story.

 Much of what’s otherwise said follows from this.
 The accessibility card doesn’t count as there’s no correlation between use of CSS and accessibility.
 That is, a site defining all presentation in style sheets must not necessarily be accessible, and a site jam-packed with presentational markup making no use of CSS whatsoever must not necessarily be inaccessible.

 The performance card won’t necessarily win anything, either.
 There are situations when going for presentational markup and making no use of external style sheets (which also mean at least one additional HTTP request) even offers faster load times.

 Similar with the SEO card.
 The mere use of CSS doesn’t mean anything for your HTML.
 The markup can be garbage, it can be gold.

 The cost card, speaking hosting, is not an ace, it’s more like a 7 or 8.
 Hosting costs depend on other factors than use of CSS.
 Hosting, let’s face it, is not expensive anymore.

 The job security card, to explore what else is also regularly expressed, is a different animal.
 People who understand web development would focus on and hire only capable web developers who thus, yes, are able to write decent CSS and equally solid HTML (and maybe have a website).
 Given that and that web dev and hiring managers learn from mistakes, too, CSS expertise should mean some job security.